alexSamalot19/unit-4-game/README.md

 3. Here's how the app works:

-   * There will be four crystals displayed as buttons on the page.
+   [x] There will be four crystals displayed as buttons on the page.

-   * The player will be shown a random number at the start of the game.
+   [x] The player will be shown a random number at the start of the game.

-   * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.
+   [x] When the player clicks on a crystal, it will add a specific amount of points to the player's total score.

-     * Your game will hide this amount until the player clicks a crystal.
+     [] Your game will hide this amount until the player clicks a crystal.

-     * When they do click one, update the player's score counter.
+     [x] When they do click one, update the player's score counter.

-   * The player wins if their total score matches the random number from the beginning of the game.
+   [x] The player wins if their total score matches the random number from the beginning of the game.

-   * The player loses if their score goes above the random number.
+   [x] The player loses if their score goes above the random number.

-   * The game restarts whenever the player wins or loses.
+   [x] The game restarts whenever the player wins or loses.

-     * When the game begins again, the player should see a new random number.
+     [x] When the game begins again, the player should see a new random number.
 Also, all the crystals will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.

-   * The app should show the number of games the player wins and loses.
+   [x] The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

 ##### Option 1 Game design notes

-* The random number shown at the start of the game should be between 19 - 120.
+[] The random number shown at the start of the game should be between 19 - 120.

-* Each crystal should have a random hidden value between 1 - 12.
+[] Each crystal should have a random hidden value between 1 - 12.

+[] As a sidenote the code should resize for movile and various sizes: also need to link THIS AND ALL GAMES TO THE BOOSTRAP PORTFOLIO!